Jianwei-Gao/US-vessel-traffic-data-pipeline/terraform/README.md

 ```
 docker compose run cli apply
 ```
-Note: you may need to request an quota adjust to increase max allowed cpu resource to create the dataproc cluster, instructions at https://cloud.google.com/docs/quotas/quota-adjuster
+Note: you may need to request an quota adjust to increase max allowed cpu resource (recommended 32+) to create the dataproc cluster, instructions at https://cloud.google.com/docs/quotas/quota-adjuster